Everything You Need to Know About RDF

 NOTE

 RDF/XML uses the namespace mechanism of XML, but in an expanded way.
 In XML, namespaces are only used for disambiguation purposes.
-In RDF/XML, external namespaces are expected to be RDF documents defining resources, which are then used in the importing RDF document.
+In RDF/XML, external namespaces are expected to be documents defining resources, which are then used in the importing document.
 This mechanism allows the reuse of resources by other people who may decide to insert additional features into these resources.
 The result is the emergence of large, distributed collections of knowledge

-A datatype tells us how to map lexical representations to values, and vice versa.
-RDF reuses the XML Schema (W3C)"
+A datatype tells us how to map lexical representations to values, and vice versa. reuses the XML Schema (W3C)"

 datatypes, including xsd:string, xsd:float, xsd:double, xsd:integer, and xsd:date